 A nun is one who strives to become a living symbol of God’s WORD.
-In the concrete reality of life, it means the common chores of maintaining the monastery, or caring for the needs of our sisters and guests.As a cenobitic community in the Benedictine tradition, we profess vows of Stability, Conversion of life, and Obedience.
+In the concrete reality of life, visit this it means the common chores of maintaining the monastery, or caring for the needs of our sisters and guests.As a cenobitic community in the Benedictine tradition, we profess vows of Stability, Conversion of life, and Obedience.
 Our primary aim is to seek God through prayer and a simple desert spirituality.
 For St. Benedict and for us, the keys to te Kingdom of God are listening, watching, yearning, and loving all that we encounter as a response to God’s will for us.
 The charism of Our Lady of the Desert is a secluded life of prayer.
 This means steadfast attention to communal and private prayer.
 Prayer holds the first place in our daily life: nothing must be preferred to this activity.
 The Mass, in which the sisters participate daily, is the foundation and center of the community, which strengthens their union and mutual charity.
 The liturgy of the Mass also fosters a celebration of peace and joy.
 Benedictine spirituality is founded on silence, holy reading and prayer.
-THE NUNS OF THE MONASTERY OF OUR LADY OF THE DESERT

-Women who are practicing Catholics, free of debts, unmarried, who demonstrate a healthy psychological and religious balance may be considered as candidates for our life.
-For more detailed information and/or questions, let us know.
+We do not accept women younger than 20 years of age nor women older than 50 years.
+Women who are practicing Catholics, free of debts, unmarried and do not have children, and who demonstrate a healthy psychological religious balance may be considered as candidates for our life.
+For more details, and/ or questions, let us know.

 Monastery of Our Lady of the Desert